Skip to main content

 • Click "Save" button

-• Skills are now associated with the Bot
+• Skills are now built into that agent

 Via YAML Configuration